Running Faster

 Time Yourself

-Once a week time your run.
-Always be aiming for a negative split,(read the tip on Splits) that is you run the second half faster than the first, it doesn’t matter if its 5 seconds fester just make it faster.
-This is a positive in many ways, if you come back faster you know you can handle the distance, you know you have some reserve in the tank; you know you didn’t go out too fast.
-I like to time every km, so I decide what time I’m going to run, I then divide the time and distance and find what I have to stay under each kilometre, this is ideal to do on our marked out courses.
-I find this helps me to run an even race, so I want to stay under a certain time each km, if I go over it I have one kilometre to make it up, it’s probably only seconds, and that is easy to drag back in.
+I like to time every km, so I decide what time I’m going to run, I then divide the time and distance and find what I have to stay under each kilometre, this is ideal to do on a course where you know all your km landmarks.
+I find this helps me to run an even pace, so I want to stay under a certain time each km, if I go over it I have one kilometre to make it up, it’s probably only seconds, and that is easy to drag back in.

 Recruit a Marie (or whatever you like to call me)